jingspace/LondonBikeShare-MLOptimisation/data_sheet.md

 ## Preprocessing/cleaning/labelling

 It is unclear whether the raw data was saved in addition to the processed data.
 The data used in the analysis underwent several preprocessing steps, including date/time conversion, feature extraction (day of the week, hour, duration in minutes), addition of cyclical features (hour_sin, hour_cos), outlier handling (capping of duration_minutes), one-hot encoding of categorical variables (start station, end station, day of the week), and splitting the data into training, validation, and test sets.

+#### Data preprocessing steps include:
+- Datetime Conversion: All date and time strings are converted into `datetime` objects to facilitate accurate and efficient temporal analysis.
+- Categorical Data Encoding: Station names and other categorical data are encoded using one-hot encoding to prepare them for use in machine learning models.

 ## Uses